 The CSAL is not required by law.
 It is a courtesy notification to a company establishment through which OFCCP provides resources and assistance through the district and regional offices.

 The Scheduling Letter is the OMB-approved letter sent to an establishment to start the compliance evaluation process and request submission of the contractor’s affirmative action program(s) and the supporting data.
-The list is used to notify a particular contractor establishment that it has been scheduled for a compliance evaluation.
+The Scheduling Letter is used to notify a particular contractor establishment that it has been scheduled for a compliance evaluation.

 How does OFCCP determine the size and frequency of its scheduling list?